lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

---- question 18 fill here ---
 For our project we created an instance with an attached GPU to be able to run our model training (the BERT transformer is a very large model).
-The hardware used in said VM-instance is and NVIDIA-T4 GPU and 80 GB of disk memory.
+The hardware used in said VM-instance is and NVIDIA-T4 GPU and 200 GB of disk memory.
 For our model run we tried two different approaches: directly copying the repository and running the script, and pulling an image from our Container Registry.

 ### Question 19